 Some of you may be coming to Seoul for one thing: shopping!
 One of the best places to shop in Korea is Dongdaemun.
 It is one of Seoul’s top wholesale shopping destinations, which is packed with many wholesale markets which are open all through the night.
 There are several department stores selling locally designed clothing to fill your Kpop wardrobe.
 No doubt one of the top things to do in Seoul is to wander around this incredible shopping mecca.

 Places to visit in Dongdaemun include Lotte Fitin, Migliore, Doota, U:US or any of the apM franchises.
 Bring cash to haggle down the prices (say “kkakka juseyo” to ask for a discount).
 But Doota and Migliore should be your top picks for retail items.
+If you’re looking for some insider tips on where to shop and where to find specific items, Tripadvisor may help you find out more as there are currently over 500 comments.

 Admire the Dongdaemun Design Plaza